Our Curriculum Intent

-At Greenholm Primary School, personal, social and health education (PSHE) supports our children to become independent, self-assured and responsible members of our community who are equipped to contribute as positive global citizens.
+At Greenholm Primary School, personal, social, health and relationships education (PSHRE) supports our children to become independent, self-assured, and responsible members of our community who are equipped to contribute as positive global citizens.

-We are confident that our children are given the opportunity to develop their PHSE skills both in and outside of the lessons.
-We have many different areas of PSHE that occur in our school regularly such as: the Citizenship project taken in years 5 and 6; school council meetings, school trips, ‘Rights Knights’, sports tournaments and our Eco Council.
+We are confident that our children are given many opportunities to develop their PSHRE skills both in and outside of the classroom.
+We have variety of opportunities for our children to develop the skills taught in PSHRE through activities such as: Greenholms Citizenship Project taken in years 5 and 6; school council meetings, school trips, ‘Rights Knights’, sports tournaments, Eco Council and during their time at school.

 PSHRE Schemes Of Work